mwganson/fcbmpimport/README.md

 Make Line, Replace Existing is similar to Make Arc, only it creates a multiline along the selected points and replaces the existing structure.
 As with Make Arc, you have the opportunity to cancel the operation if it doesn't look right.
 You can also undo if you're not happy with the results using the Select context menu -> Undo operation.
 Substantially the same thing can be accomplished with selecting points and removing them via the Cut operation, but this is more intuitive and you don't have to select as many points.

+<h6 id='Apply Midpoints'>Apply Midpoints</h6>

+This is a great feature!
+Can be used to greatly smooth out jagged (pixellated) edges produced when importing low resolution images.
+To use it, select all the points on the DWire object, and then choose Apply Midpoints from the context menu.
+Basically, the algorithm takes each 2 consecutive points and replaces the first point with the midpoint between the 2 points.
+Sometimes reapplying the operation can smooth out the DWire even more.

+<h6 id='Remove Colinear'>Remove Colinear</h6>

+This removes the middle point from every set of 3 consecutive colinear points.
+The result is the DWire still looks exactly the same, but now might have many fewer points.
+This will make things much easier on FreeCAD in that now the DWire object is much less complex, and hence should result in substantial performance improvements as you do further operations, such as extruding, boolean cuts, generating paths, etc.

 <h6 id='Undo'>Undo</h6>

 Undo will (usually -- save your work and save often) undo the previous wire point editing operation.

+<h6 id='Redo'>Redo</h6>

+Redo what you just undid with undo.

 <h4 id='Cut Button'>Cut Button</h4>